 Sampling results show little variation in the tested parameters within the monitored reach of the Tawhiti Stream on the routine monitoring occasions.
 Variation between sampling occasions related largely to recent rainfall events in the catchment.
-All parameters, with the exception of biochemical oxygen demand, fell within the ANZECC guidelines for the protection of aquatic ecosystems on routine monitoring occasions during the year under review.
+All parameters fell within the ANZECC guidelines for the protection of aquatic ecosystems on routine monitoring occasions during the year under review.